jamesabel/longtaskrunnin/README.md

 The goal is to run a "long-running" task in PyQt without causing the UI to become unresponsive.
 In other words, none of the UI processing should block for any significant amount of time.

-The technique used here is to create a worker class derived from `Process` that is instantiated and started by a `QThread`.
-`SimpleQueue` facilitates communication between the worker process and the `QThread`.
+The technique used here is to create a worker class derived from `Process` that is instantiated and started (via `Process.start()`) by a `QThread`. `SimpleQueue` facilitates communication from the worker process.

 ### Process

 The process that is going to be run is assumed to be a Python class or function and runs via `multiprocess.Process`.
 An advantage of `Process` over a thread is that it enables parallelism, which using a thread (e.g. `QThread`) does not.

+### Logging

+The way Python works is that a new instance derived from `Process` will have its own logging instantiation and will not inherit from the parent process's logger.
+The [`Balsa`](https://github.com/jamesabel/balsa) logging package provides a mechanism to export the logging config as a dict (using `config_as_dict()` method).
+This facilitates creating a new `Balsa` instance in the process's `.run()` method using `Balsa.balsa_clone()` that logs in the same way as the parent logger.

 ## Some Observations